Festive season office hours

 Road closure: Elvira Rota Village

-Visitors coming from PTA on the R50 will be diverted along a sand road just after Rietvlei and eventually join onto the R25.
+If you are coming to ERV from Pretoria on the R50: you will be diverted along a sand road just after Rietvlei and eventually join onto the R25.
 If you do not want to travel on a sand road, please head towards OR Tambo airport on the R21 and then take the R25 turnoff in the direction of Bronkhorstspruit.

-Visitors coming from JHB: please inform the road workers that you are attending an event at LITTLE EDEN and they will allow you through.
+Coming from Johannesburg: please inform the road workers that you are visiting LITTLE EDEN and they will allow you through.

 What do you do when your first babies – a pair of adorable twin boys – are born with a rare, incurable, degenerative disease?

 You live with the pain of knowing that Batten Disease will gradually rob them of the ability to move, to see, to talk, to think and to function on any level.
 And there’s nothing anyone can do about it.

 You want to give them the best possible life.
 But it’s incredibly difficult when ‘home’ is a tiny shack.
 By the time they’re six years old, Shadreck and Mishack are struggling to eat.
 And they need special therapy, which you and your husband simply cannot afford.

 So you choose another heartbreaking act of love …

 You bring your beloved sons to LITTLE EDEN, where you know they will receive the love and care they need – lots of nutritious food and stimulation to help them reach their full potential.